 Q) What is your dream job?

-Q) What did you want to be when you were 10?
+Q) What did you want to do when you were 10?

 Q) What is the best piece of advice you have been given by a professor or student while at Valpo?

-Q) What is a favorite memory you have from being in Valpo?
+Q) What is your favorite memory from being at Valpo?

 Q) What internships have you had?